dineshkummarc/jcf.github.com/source/_posts/2012-03-30-spoofing-remote-addresses-in-tests.markdown

 ---

-In the process of testing some custom error handling I found myself needing to fake my remote address in order to bypass `consider_all_requests_local`.
+In the process of testing some custom error handling I found myself needing to fake my remote address when visiting pages with Capybara and Rack::Test.

-To do this with Capybara, and Rack::Test you can use the following Cucumber step.
+To do this I had to delve in to the internals of Rack::Test using the following Cucumber step.

 ``` ruby
 Given /^I send requests from a remote address$/ do